dave5595/Price-Query-Engine/README.md

 5. The Predicate is then applied to the `List<SidedPrice>`
 6. Result is represented as an `Output` that can be configured to output its `toString` in CSV/Table format

+## How to Run the Tests

+To run the tests, follow these steps:

+1. Run the following command in the terminal: `./gradlew test`.
+Alternatively, you can use IntelliJ's Gradle taskbar to run the tests.

+These are the location of the test files:

+- Core logic test: `src/test/kotlin/SimplePriceQueryEngineTest`
+- Input parsing and data loading tests:
+   - `src/test/kotlin/DataLoaderTest`
+   - `src/test/kotlin/InputParserTest`

 ## Assumptions

 The engine assumes the following about the input data: